ccbrown/xiv-sim/README.md

 How to Build
 ============

-Install a recent version of GCC or Clang and run `make`.
+Install a recent version of GCC or Clang, and LLVM 3.4 and run `make`.

 How to Use
 ==========